ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

     /* Info specific for a task. */ opaque task_info<1..2^8-1>;

-    /* A list of URLs relative to which an aggregator's API endpoints can be found.
+    /* A list of URLs relative to which an Aggregator's API endpoints can be found.
 Defined in I-D.draft-ietf-ppm-dap-02. */ Url aggregator_endpoints<1..2^16-1>;